Automated feature extraction and selection for data-driven models of rapid battery capacity fade and end of life: Introduction

 \section{Introduction}

 Predicting lithium-ion battery degradation during design and operation is a significant challenge, and a large number of techniques for this have been proposed in literature \cite{birkl2017degradationdiagnostics,li2019lifetimereview}.
 Machine learning models have recently been applied for forecasting battery state of health, but they remain limited by lack of transparency, and require careful choice of inputs \cite{li2019lifetimereview}.
 Battery degradation is typically measured using capacity fade or resistance increase.
 Degradation is caused by many mechanisms \cite{reniers2019modelsreview,dong2020RUL_brownianmotion}, and these may interact in various ways.
 Degradation mechanisms are influenced by a wide variety of factors, such as calendar time, high power use, low temperature use, and combinations of these \cite{birkl2017degradationdiagnostics}.
 However, a battery end-user can only measure time, current, terminal voltage and cell surface temperature, at best, plus very occasional capacity or resistance through bespoke characterisation tests if they are possible.
 Consequently, prioritising the mechanisms that drive ageing for a given battery and use case is challenging \cite{birkl2017degradationdiagnostics}.
+For data-driven approaches, this challenge demands careful and flexible feature extraction.